 Lani hands out presents to anyone who attempts or gets a question right during the trivial pursuits activity

-Aaron and I decided to take a quick little vacation (before he had to return to work) and go up to Branson to visit the Silver Dollar City.
+Fun trip to Branson - October 8 & 9 Aaron and I decided to take a quick little vacation (before he had to return to work) and go up to Branson to visit the Silver Dollar City.
 The city is a very popular vacation resort with game parks, tons of shows, rides, craft shops and several other shops that sell all kinds of things from indian carvings and artwork to paintings, sea shells, tapestries, you name it.
 There are music shows and music plays all around the park, especially country and folk music.
 The city is mostly decorated in a quaint way, artfully depicting the oldies style in the early 20th century.
 You could see lantels and old chests in some areas, saloons and the like, blacksmiths, ladies in petticoats, etc. The city is strictly for entertainment.
 At 6pm, shuttle buses get everyone out of the city to their different parking lots.
 Branson itself features many, many shows and it is really a very touristic town.
 You can go on several river rides too.
 The hills and lakes give an awesome view in several places, especially with the Fall leaves everywhere.
 It's a place you can visit over and over again and always have something different to do there each time.
+Below is a pretty bridge we crossed into Branson Aaron was driving.
+I was busy trying to keep my stomach down, lots of ups and downs and twists in the road to Branson.

 A replica of the Titanic.
 Notice the ice below the ship which was the cause of its wreck.
+Haloween scarecrows were everywhere.

 Trying to capture the city behind and around us.
+A show called The Saloon An artshop behind us

-An armed robber buried along the path as you go on the train ride.
+Taking a train ride around the city An armed robber buried along the path as you go on the train ride.
 Notice his boots sticking out of his grave.
 He is there to set an example to others who venture to stop and rob the train.
 (Of course, all of this is theatrically staged.
 We were stopped by two other armed robbers who were scared away by our conductor using his fake gun and very loud, booming voice)

 At the blacksmith's

+The lady ushers and sellers were mostly dressed 18-century style.
 These two greeted everyone as they walked in and out of Silver Dollar city.
 The one on the left is actually a man!...Yep!
 Notice also how wet my pants are around the waist and thighs.
 I had just come out of a slosh canoe ride that takes you through rapids and gets you drenched in the process.
 It was so much fun I went twice, and thus my pants were having a hard time getting dry.:) My shoes squished as I walked too!!